Tongariro Alpine Crossing

 This page explains what those updates mean for people planning to hike the Crossing.

-1. Is the Tongariro Alpine Crossing Open?
+Is the Tongariro Alpine Crossing Open?

-The Tongariro Alpine Crossing is currently open, but with changes to access and logistics due to fire damage in the Mangatepopo area.
+With respect to the fire, the Tongariro Alpine Crossing is currently open, but with changes to access and logistics due to fire damage in the Mangatepopo area.

 The track itself was not heavily damaged, but road access to the start point was affected, and repairs are underway.